Modeling adaptive forward-looking behavior in epidemics on networks

-Therefore, even when the prevalence is low in the population and localized in a few individuals, the behavioral response of the neighbors of the infected individuals is sufficient to curb the disease spreading.
-In contrast, within the global setting, the prevalence has to grow enough in the population (in a specific degree class in the HMF case) in order to trigger a behavioral response from individuals.
-The possible presence of clusters (groups of highly-connected nodes) in the quenched networks acts similarly: when the behavioral response is strong (large $\alpha$ regime), the epidemic can not escape from the cluster where it started, but it dies out after exhausting the reservoir of susceptible individuals inside the cluster.
+Therefore, even when the prevalence is low in the population and is localized in a few individuals, the behavioral response of the neighbors of the infected individuals is sufficient to curb the spread of the disease.
+In contrast, within the global setting, the prevalence has to grow enough in the population to trigger a behavioral response from individuals.
+The possible presence of clusters (groups of highly connected nodes) in the network acts similarly: when the behavioral response is strong (large $\alpha$ regime), the epidemic cannot escape from the cluster where it started, but it dies after exhausting the reservoir of susceptible individuals within the cluster.
 The difference between local and global awareness instead disappears when the behavioral response is weak (small $\alpha$ values).
-In this regime, indeed, it is necessary that a considerable fraction of nodes is infected before triggering the behavioral response, so that many susceptible individuals will likely be in contact with several infected ones, a situation similar to the annealed network scenario.
+In this regime, indeed, a considerable fraction of nodes must be infected before triggering the behavioral response, so that many susceptible individuals will likely be in contact with several infected ones, a situation similar to the global awareness scenario.